NZMSA/2023-Phase-2/data-science/2. Model Training and Evaluation/README.md

   - [Step 3: Evaluation](#step-3-model-evaluation)
   - [Step 4: Optimizing](#step-4-optimizing)

+You may choose to skip the guide as long as you complete the [requirements](https://github.com/NZMSA/2023-Phase-2/edit/DS/section2---Sadat/data-science/2.%20Model%20Training%20and%20Evaluation/README.md#requirements) below.
+You can get started using the [skeleton notebook](https://github.com/NZMSA/2023-Phase-2/blob/DS/section2---Sadat/data-science/2.%20Model%20Training%20and%20Evaluation/submission.ipynb), ```submission. ipynb``` provided in this folder.

+There are many good notebook examples in [Kaggle](https://www.kaggle.com/competitions?hostSegmentIdFilter=5) that you can take *inspiration* from.
+You can do this by selecting a dataset, then going to ```Code``` and choosing among the most voted notebooks.
+You can learn a lot by reading these notebooks, and you can have a good idea of what a good notebook looks like.

+## Success Criteria
 The goal of this part is to:
 - Split the data correctly with the parameters provided.
 - Choose two models that fit the problem.